-To conclude, project-based model is for clients who know exactly what they want and how they want it.
-To come up with this final information, on business might have to go through multiple steps of business analysis and market research.
+To conclude, the project-based model is for clients who know exactly what they want and how they want it.
+To come up with this final information, business might have to go through multiple steps of business analysis and market research.
 With the firm information on what the market needs and predefined routes, project-based is the best IT outsourcing model.

 Time & Material IT outsourcing model